NorfairKing/template-local-first-app-with-sync-server/README.md

 To add another piece to synchronise on, first you need to make the following design decision to figure out which syncing library to use:

 1. Should it be possible to modify the items?
-If so, use [mergeful](https://github.com/NorfairKing/mergeful)
+If so, use [mergeful](https://github.com/NorfairKing/mergeful) like the `ServerAppendfulThing` example.
 2. If not, should it be possible to delete the items?
-If so, use [mergeless](https://github.com/NorfairKing/mergeless)
+If so, use [mergeless](https://github.com/NorfairKing/mergeless) like the `ServerMergelessThing` example.
-3. If not, the data is add-only, so use [appendful](https://github.com/NorfairKing/appendful)
+3. If not, the data is add-only, so use [appendful](https://github.com/NorfairKing/appendful) like the `ServerMergefulThing` example.

 Then  make the following changes: